meyerpolanco/dicetown/README.md

 - Card activation effects (switch-cases commented out in app.tsx are not yet implemented)
 - Landmark effects and win condition
+  - Fix die rendering (was broken when switching from 1 to 2 die)
 - Online functionality
 - Game statistics